DragunWF/Undying-Mage/README.md

 - Added a cooldown bar for indicating when you can cast fireballs.
 - You can now just hold left click to cast fireballs.
 - Fixed bug where difficulty level gets stuck at 12.

+## Update Notes for v1.2

+- Added new platform support for Mac and Linux!
+- Difficulty scaling speed is now affected by the number of upgrades you have instead of deaths.
+- Slightly nerfed enemy health scaling.